smcclab/smc-course/_lectures/12-composing.md

 - Don't play someone else's music
 - You can do this!

-{% include slides/background-image.html image="lectures/llewellyn-blur.jpg" heading="Break a leg!" %}
+{% include slides/background-image.html image="lectures/llewellyn-blur.jpg" heading="Chookas!" %}

 We made it!